 Who can vote

-Check your registration or register here.
+Check or update your registration here.

-Your ballot arrives in the mail
+Your ballot arrived in the mail

 How the Democratic State Committee races work